Olufemi-Olarewaju/deep-learning-challenge/Analysis.md

 * The accuracy of the third optimized model is 72.3% and the loss is 61.1% as seen above.
 This is the exact same result as the second optimized model.

 * The overall results show that the optimized models, which had more neurons and more layers added, did not improve the models performance.
 Therefore, it is recommended that a model with fewer features (columns) could achieve a higher than 75% accuracy.
-Having fewer features will reduce the complexity that large feautures possess when creating a model.
+Having fewer features will reduce the complexity that large number features possess when creating a model.